thomasaugot/farmhouse-table-website/README.md

 # Farmhouse Table | Restaurant Website

-I created this application based on a coding challenge at Frontend Mentor which I modified to have it personalized.
+I created this application based on a coding challenge's design.
 It is a restaurant landing page based on 2 pages, one homepage and one booking page.
-The whole app is fully responsive based on mobile first principles.
+The whole app is fully responsive based on the mobile first workflow, using flexbox.

 <br>